mamaxence/LLVM_kaleidoscope_JIT/README.md

 cos(1)
 ```

-All types are considered to by doubles.
+All types are considered to be doubles.